khalby786/assemble-slides/slides.md

 # Thanks for having me

-The Organization will shortly be suppressing everyone here.
+The Organization agents among you will shortly be suppressing everyone else present here.